The Nevermoor series: Nevermoor

 In the beginning of the book, cursed ten-year-old Morrigan Crow is set to die on Eventide day.
-On the night Morrigan is said to die, Jupiter North from the mystical city Nevermoor comes to rescue her from the Hunt of Smoke and Shadow, which hunts cursed children, and inserts her in a contest that to determine the next new member of the Wundrous society.
+On the night Morrigan is said to die, Jupiter North from the mystical city Nevermoor comes to rescue her from the Hunt of Smoke and Shadow, which hunts cursed children, and inserts her in a contest to determine the next new member of the Wundrous society.
 Morrigan, though concerned that she apparently does not have a "knack" or little power, passes the first half of the first trial, the Book Trial, easily, but on the next portion of the quiz, about Nevemoorian history, Morrigan struggles and just barely passes.
 In the Chase Trial, Morrigan must race on a steed against 300 kids and hit one of only 150 targets.
-Morrigan is about to win, and claim the ultimate prize: an invitation to a prestigious dinner hosted by the Elders of Nevermoor themselves, but she stops to help a young girl, Cadence, who fell off her own animal, but Cadence steals the prize from her and she passes on a technicality.
-While at a Hallowmas festival called the Black Parade, Morrigan stops to help and old lady who has fallen down into a sewer, and the lady turns out to be a witch, who introduces her to the Fright Trial, the scariest challenge of them all.
+Morrigan is about to win, and claim the ultimate prize: an invitation to a prestigious dinner hosted by the Elders of the Wundrous Society themselves, but she stops to help a young girl, Cadence, who fell off her own animal, but Cadence steals the prize from her and she passes on a technicality.
+While at a Hallowmas festival called the Black Parade, Morrigan stops to help an old lady who has fallen down into a sewer, and the lady turns out to be a witch, who introduces her to the Fright Trial, the scariest challenge of them all.

 Morrigan passes the Fright Trial with help from her friend, Hawthorne, and meets Cadence again along the way.
 When it is time for the Show Trial, where contenders showcase their knacks for the Elders, Morrigan believes that she will lose, but Jupiter tells the Elders something and she actually passes.
 When the trials are over, an officer named Inspector Flintlock confronts Jupiter, saying that now Morrigan completed the trials, she is eligible to be deported since she was brought to Nevermoor illegally.
 Jupiter convinces the Elders to give him until Inauguration Day to come up with nine signatories on the legal papers that would allow Morrigan to stay.
-While riding home on a train, Morrigan is kidnapped by the infamous Ezra Squall, a man who can control the mysterious, magical substance of Wunder and massacred Nevermoor 100 years ago.
-Squall informs her that all the cursed children who were born on Eventide, including Morrigan, were Wundersmiths, and he send the Hunt of Smoke and Shadow after them so they wouldn't use up too much of his precious Wunder, though Morrigan having lived was no accident.
+While riding home on a train, Morrigan is kidnapped by the infamous Ezra Squall, a man who can control the mysterious, magical substance of Wunder and committed a massacre in Nevermoor 100 years ago.
+Squall informs her that all the cursed children who were born on Eventide, including Morrigan, were Wundersmiths, and he sent the Hunt of Smoke and Shadow after them so they wouldn't use up too much of his precious Wunder, though Morrigan having lived was no accident.